Post-Quantum Hybrid Digital Signatures with Hardware-Support for Digital Twins: Preliminaries

-A hybrid signature scheme consists of a combination of two (or more) distinct signature schemes.
+A hybrid signature scheme consists of a combination of two (or more) distinct digital signatures.
 The resulting hybrid scheme is unforgeable as long as at least one of the underlying schemes remains secure.
-For instance, one can construct a hybrid scheme by combining classical and post-quantum signature schemes.
+An example is the fusion of conventional and PQ signature schemes.
 NIST recommends hybrid schemes due to their enhanced security against unexpected algorithmic breaches and ease of transition \cite{barker2018recommendation}.
-Specifically, we are interested in the nested combination strategy \cite{bindel2017transitioning}, which is defined as below:
+Of particular interest is the nested combination strategy \cite{bindel2017transitioning}, as defined below: